ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 #### Chrome

-Since we're covering web development, we also better get set up with a web browser.
+Since we're covering web development, we'll probably want a web browser.
 Ubuntu comes pre-installed with Firefox, but in general I prefer Chrome for development, and even if you like Firefox, you'll want Chrome for testing.

-Install the from the Google Linux Repository.
+Install the public key from the Google Linux Repository.

 ``` bash
 wget -q -O - https://dl-ssl.google.com/linux/linux_signing_key.pub | sudo apt-key add -